Echo-Stream/terraform-provider-echostream/docs/resources/api_user.md

 page_title: "echostream_api_user Resource - terraform-provider-echostream"
 subcategory: ""
 description: |-
-  ApiUsers are used to programatically interact with your Tenant
+  ApiUsers are used to programatically interact with your Tenant.
 ---

 # echostream_api_user (Resource)

-ApiUsers are used to programatically interact with your Tenant
+ApiUsers are used to programatically interact with your Tenant.

 ## Example Usage